 Damage caused by high tides

-Sea level rise is increasing risk
+Sea level rise is increasing the risk

 Most of America’s coast is experiencing rising seas caused by global ice melt, thermal expansion, changes in ocean circulation, and local land sinkage.
 Sea level rise makes high tides higher, which puts more pressure on coastal drainage systems.